-Ceremonial role (a)

-To attend such civic and ceremonial functions as the Council and they determine appropriate; and
+- (a) Ceremonial role To attend such civic and ceremonial functions as the Council and they determine appropriate; and - (b) Chairing the Council meeting The Chairperson will be the person presiding over Council meetings.

-(b)

-Chairing the Council meeting The Chairperson will be the person presiding over Council meetings.

 The Chairperson will be responsible for ensuring that Council meetings are conducted in accordance with Council's Standing Orders.